operator-framework/operator-sdk/website/content/en/docs/kubebuilder/quickstart.md

 }
 ```

-**// TODO:** explain how `For` and `Owns` relate to primary/secondary resources and relate to the reconcile loop
+The `NewControllerManagedBy()` provides a controller builder that allows various controller configurations.

+`For(&cachev1alpha1.Memcached{})` specifies the Memcached type as the primary resource to watch.
+For each Memcached type Add/Update/Delete event the reconcile loop will be sent a reconcile `Request` (a namespace/name key) for that Memcached object.

+`Owns(&appsv1.Deployment{})` specifies the Deployments type as the secondary resource to watch.
+For each Deployment type Add/Update/Delete event, the event handler will map each event to a reconcile `Request` for the owner of the Deployment.
+Which in this case is the Memcached object for which the Deployment was created.

-#### Controller configurations
+#### Controller Configurations

-There are a number of useful configurations that can be made when initialzing a controller and declaring the watch parameters.
-For more details on these configurations consult the upstream [controller godocs][controller_godocs].
+There are a number of other useful configurations that can be made when initialzing a controller.
+For more details on these configurations consult the upstream [builder][builder_godocs] and [controller][controller_godocs] godocs.

 - Set the max number of concurrent Reconciles for the controller via the [`MaxConcurrentReconciles`][controller_options]  option.
 Defaults to 1.
   ```Go